-Prior to the inspection HIW questionnaires were distributed to patients to obtain their views on the service provided at the practice.
-In total, we received 103 completed questionnaires.
+Prior to the inspection, we invited the practice to distribute HIW questionnaires to patients to obtain views on the dental services provided.
+A total of nine were completed.
 All of the completed questionnaires were from patients who had been a patient at the practice less than a year to more than two years.

-Overall, patient feedback was positive; the majority of the patients who completed a questionnaire said that they would rate the service provided by the practice as 'excellent'.
-Patient comments included:
+Overall, patient feedback was positive; all of the patients who completed a questionnaire said that they would rate the service provided by the practice as 'excellent'.
+Patient comments included the following: